 Prevention of myopia

 Visual impairment can occur at any age.
-In the modern world, an excessive passion for gadgets often leads to a decrease in visual acuity.
-Working during the day at the computer, a person returns home and picks up a tablet, phone or watches TV again.
+In the modern world, excessive fascination with gadgets often leads to a decrease in visual acuity.
+After working at a computer during the day, a person returns home and again picks up a tablet, phone, or watches TV.
 As a result, the eyes do not get rest.
-People who, by the nature of their work, have to spend a long time at the monitor, are recommended to do gymnastics for the eyes at least once a day.
+People who, due to the nature of their work, have to spend a long time in front of a monitor, are recommended to do eye exercises at least once a day.

-The best prevention of ophthalmic diseases is the correct approach to the mode of work and rest.
-Good vision will contribute to an active lifestyle, a balanced diet with enough vitamins.
+The best prevention of ophthalmic diseases is the correct approach to work and rest hours.
+Good vision will be promoted by an active lifestyle, a balanced diet with sufficient vitamins.

 How do nearsighted people see?
 An ophthalmologist will tell you about this.
-Myopia is a common eye disease, and from year to year it gets younger.
+Myopia is a common eye disease, and it is getting younger every year.
 This disease affects both adults and children.
-Not everyone understands what it means for a person to see badly.
-Not everyone imagines how short-sighted people see the surrounding objects.
+Not everyone understands what it means for a person to have bad vision.
+Not everyone can imagine how nearsighted people see objects around them.
 What is the world like through the eyes of myopic people?
-The answer to this question can be found in this article.
+The answer to this question can be found in this material.

 First, a little about this disease.
-The term myopia is understood as a visual defect or a malfunction of the eye of a pathological nature, in which the image is not on the retina, but in front of it.
+The term myopia refers to a vision defect or a malfunction of the eye of a pathological nature, in which the image is not on the retina, but in front of it.

-In people suffering from myopia, there is (axial myopia) or the cornea has a greater refractive power, which leads to the formation of a small focal length (refractive variety).
-It is better to say that a near-sighted person sees close objects well, but sees distant objects poorly.
+In people suffering from myopia, it occurs (axial type of myopia) or the cornea has a greater refractive power, which leads to the formation of a small focal length (refractive type).
+It would be better to say that a myopic person sees objects close up well, but poorly sees distant objects.

-The causes of the development of the disease can be various, the most common of them are as follows:
+The reasons for the development of the disease can be varied, the most common of them are the following:

 • heredity;

-• excessive eye strain: reading in a moving vehicle or in a poorly lit room, prolonged work at a computer or close to a TV;
+• excessive strain on the eyes: reading in a moving vehicle or in a poorly lit room, prolonged work at the computer or close to the TV;

-• weakening and overstrain of the muscles of the eye;
+• weakening and overstrain of the eye muscles;

 The essence of visual impairment.
 With myopia, the image is processed not in the retina itself, but in front of it.
-Therefore, objects located in the distance, which the patient sees, acquire a vague, blurred outline.
+Therefore, objects located in the distance that the patient sees acquire vague, blurry outlines.

-The image of distant objects does not reach the retinal area for several reasons:
+The image of distant objects does not reach the retina for several reasons:

 • irregularity, elongation of the shape of the eyeball;